kwgoodman/femto/README.rst

 License
 =======

-Bottleneck is distributed under the GPL v3.
+`some_sums` is distributed under the GPL v3.
 See the LICENSE file for details.

 Install
 =======